 It seems that a lot of us (me included!) give ample attention to creating lower-calorie versions of holiday favorites.
 But what about adding nutrients to the table?

 Two of my favorite nutrients to focus on are EPA and DHA, omega-3 fatty acids that are super important for your health.
 (Want a primer on these?
 Check out my overview in my post on the top vegetarian sources of omega-3s.

 EPA and DHA have many health benefits, but I’m going to focus on one in particular: heart health.
 A recent study in the Mayo Clinic Proceedings found that higher EPA and DHA levels are connected with lower risk of heart disease.
 That’s a huge deal and shows the importance of getting a consistent intake of these nutrients.
 Both EPA and DHA play an active role in heart health.

 When it comes to how much EPA and DHA you need for heart health, this varies.
 To help lower risk of coronary heart disease in healthy adults, 500 milligrams (mg) has been found to be beneficial.
 For prevention of coronary heart disease, though, you may want to consider a little more: 1,000 mg daily.
 And a higher amount, upward of 1,000 mg daily, is connected with helping to lower blood pressure and benefitting triglyceride levels.

 You can get EPA and DHA from food sources, as well as supplements.
-I’ll go over some main sources now, plus some recipes to inspire your holiday table.
+I’ll go over some main sources now, plus some recipes to inspire your holiday eating.
 These ideas are great for leftovers, too!

 Fish such as salmon, arctic char, mackerel, sardines, and anchovies offer EPA and DHA—and a good amount, too.
 Aim for at least two 3.5-ounce servings of cooked fatty fish each week.
 If you’re looking for a higher omega-3 intake for heart health benefits, you may want to increase that weekly amount and consider a supplement, as well.
 Want to eat more fish?
 Here's why eating seafood is helpful for your health.
 Give these mouth-watering recipes a try:

 · Tangy Tuna Salad from Jennifer Hunt at Jennifer Hunt Nutrition